What Is A "Technote"?

-In Fossil, and "event" is a special kind of wiki page that is associated with a point in time rather than having a page name.
-Each event causes a single entry to appear on the Timeline Page.
-Clicking on the hyperlink of the timeline entry cause a jump to the wiki content for the event.
+In Fossil, a "technical note" or "technote" (formerly called an "event") is a special kind of wiki page that is associated with a point in time rather than having a page name.
+Each technote causes a single entry to appear on the Timeline Page.
+Clicking on the timeline link will display the text of the technote.
 The wiki content, the timeline entry text, the time of the event, and the timeline background color can all be edited.

-As with check-ins, wiki, and tickets, all events automatically synchronize to other repositories.
-Hence, events can be viewed, created, and edited off-line.
-And the complete edit history for events is maintained for auditing purposes.
+As with check-ins, wiki, and tickets, all technotes automatically synchronize to other repositories.
+Hence, technotes can be viewed, created, and edited off-line.
+And the complete edit history for technotes is maintained for auditing purposes.

 Possible uses for events include:

 - Milestones.
 Project milestones, such as releases or beta-test cycles, can be recorded as events.
 The timeline entry for the event can be something simple like "Version 1.2.3" perhaps with a bright color background to draw attention to the entry and the wiki content can contain release notes, for example.